 Balloon fetishists refer to themselves as balloonophiles, loonies, or loonatics.
 I learned these names soon after the group’s moderator, Olive Branch, made a call to order.
 I would later learn, from those that were kind enough to stay for an after-meeting conversation, that Baloonophiles enjoy blowing up balloons and watching others blow up balloons.
-They enjoy popping either latex balloons, or the more high quality Mylar balloons when they have more disposable cash on hand.
+They enjoy popping either latex balloons or the more high quality Mylar balloons when they have more disposable cash on hand.
 Segments of the balloonist community enjoy popping the balloon with a pin, others enjoy using a flame, but some of the more specific loonatics use a shoe heel for maximum impact.
-Non-poppers also like to bake their balloons in an oven to make them stretchier.
-Needless to say, except for a few anecdotal examples provided below, most balloonophiles engaged in these activities in conjunction with various sex acts.
+Non-poppers also like to bake their balloons in an oven to make them “stretchier”.
+Except for a few anecdotal examples provided below, most balloonophiles engaged in these activities in conjunction with various sex acts.

-After the brief, tedious introductions were conducted for the newcomers, Olive opened the floor for the discussion of the day.
+After the brief, tedious introductions ended, Olive opened the floor for the discussion of the day.

 “I like the image of a rough and tough man, idly and gently playing with a large, tightly inflated balloon, bouncing it gently around and roughly scraping his hands across it to make it squeal,” said a man that went by the name Buster Steve.
 “I like to imagine him wrapping his rough, hairy hands around it, distorting it out of shape and bursting it with sheer muscular force as if to prove his masculinity.”

 Throughout the course of this evening, I would learn of a philosophical conflict in balloonville between the popper and the non-popper factions.
 In some cases, the discussions grew heated.
 In others, there was an undercurrent of tension between the two parties.
 Poppers, it appears, prefer to have their explosion occur in conjunction with the balloon’s.
-Non-poppers, on the other hand, prefer to use the same balloon over and over again.
+Non-poppers, on the other hand, prefer to use the same balloon repeatedly.
 They view the poppers enjoyment of popping a balloon as unnecessarily violent and even a little sadistic.
-I also gleaned from the many comments made, that non-poppers also tend to believe that more can be attained from a balloon through what could be termed a more monogamous relationship, and this is more often than not the case when that balloon is made of Mylar and filled with air as opposed to helium.
+I also gleaned from the many comments made, that non-poppers also tend to believe that they can attain more from a balloon through what could be termed a more monogamous relationship, and this is more often than not the case when that balloon is made of Mylar and filled with air as opposed to helium.
 The definition of the word more in these descriptions was never explained to my satisfaction, and it was not a word that they used, nor was the word monogamous.
-Those ideas were approached in many ways, however, by many in the non-popper community, and they left those ideas as a standalone that I implied to be a self-evident proposition of theirs.
+Many in the non-popper community approached those ideas in many ways, however, and they left those ideas as a standalone that I implied to be a self-evident proposition of theirs.

 The popper community, appeared to regard the non-poppers as inferior in the balloon community, and some even went so far as to imply that non-poppers are complete wusses for their aversions to loud noises.